trustpilot/documentation-bruno-collection/README.md

 - `apisecret` - api secret for the (above) business application
 - `domainUrl` - domain url

-5. Query Params as environment variables (these can be configured here for ease of use as they are used frequently throughout the endpoints)
+5. Query/Path Params as environment variables (these can be configured here for ease of use as they are used frequently throughout the endpoints)

 - `consumerId` - Unique identifer for consumer
 - `conversationId` - Unique identifer for conversation